 As for your theory that some Triune God created the universe—that’s a load of hooey.
 The Bible clearly states that Yahweh alone created the heavens and the earth.

 “I, Yahweh, am the Maker of all things, stretching out the heavens by Myself and spreading out the earth all alone.”
 (Isa.
 44:24)

 Stop trying to hide behind that ridiculous LORD substitution for the Name of Yahweh and face up to what the text actually says.
 It says Yahweh created both the world and us.
-According to the Bible, Jesus and the Holy Spirit had nothing to do with it (see Rethinking the Creation Account: Who is Elohim?).
+According to the Bible, Jesus and the Holy Spirit had nothing to do with it.

 This is the account of the heavens and the earth when they were created, in the day that Yahweh God made earth and heaven.
 (Gen. 2:4)

 Since you pride yourself on being biblical, why don’t you kick off your shoes and go walk on some snakes and scorpions?
 And why don’t we all take turns shooting at you?
 It won’t matter, because in the Bible, that non-God named Jesus says that no harm will come to His followers.

 “Behold, I have given you authority to tread on serpents and scorpions, and over all the power of the enemy, and nothing will injure you.”
 (Lk.
 10:19)

 Speaking of things that Jesus said, He makes it quite clear that true believers will crank out the good works on earth, and that’s how you’ll know who you can trust and who is just out to deceive you.